MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/adgroups.md

 ### Get ad group by ID

 If you have access to the ad group's ID, use it instead.
 Using IDs to get entities provides better performance.
-Instead of using the `withCondition` filter method, you'd use the `withIds` method.
+Instead of using the `withCondition` filter method, use the `withIds` method.
 For example, `withIds(['12345'])`.

 ```javascript